Ancient Ephesus and History

 The city of Ephesus received the title of 3rd Neokoros during the reign of Emperor Caracalla and the title of 4th Neokoros during the reign of Emperor Elagabalus.

-The Roman emperor Decius A.D., who attributed the tension of the Roman empire to the spread of Christianity.
+The Roman emperor Decius A.D. attributed the tension of the Roman empire to the spread of Christianity.
 In 250 he begins the pursuit of Christians.
 For this, a commission was established and this commission would go to the cities and make inspections.

-With the arrival of Emperor Deocletian, the system of domination begins.
+With the arrival of Emperor Diocletian, the system of domination begins.
 Christians are again widely followed.
 The taxes of those living within the borders of the Roman Empire are increased, while the provincial lands and their workers are subject to the new system, compulsory tax.
 Everyone is compelled to fight inflation and rely on the Roman monetary system.
-Ephesus gets its share from this.
+Ephesus gets its share of this.